change a simple name

 After editing the name and clicking the "Rename" button, you will be notified of any effects on other cards.

-Note that it is generally safe to change simple card names, even when those cards have some special meaning in Wagn.
-For example, the *read card is a Setting card that is used to control read permissions on Wagn.
+Note that it is generally safe to change simple card names, even when those cards have some special meaning in Decko.
+For example, the *read card is a Setting card that is used to control read permissions on Decko.
 But suppose you have a Spanish language site and want to rename the card's name to "*leer".
-In the Wagn code, this card is referenced by a special codename, so renaming *read to *leer should not impact functionality.
+In the Decko code, this card is referenced by a special codename, so renaming *read to *leer should not impact functionality.

 If there are references (eg links or nesting) to the current name from other cards, you will be prompted to choose to update them or leave them as they are.
 If you leave them as they are, those cards will then have references to an unknown name.
 As is always the case with unknown names, those references will work again as soon as a card with that name is created.